version 7-August (this syllabus is tentative, and will change over the semester, please refresh your browser for updates)

 2001 The Seven Daughters of Eve.

-These are examples of how the broad scope of physical anthropology will make it easy for you to find at least a few topics that you are interested in.
+These are examples of how the broad scope of biological anthropology will make it easy for you to find at least a few topics that you are interested in.
 There are many more possible books that will work to anchor your project, but make sure to check with me before you get to far along.
 Your Week 5 Project Update should include a bibliography with the book and at least two articles you are going to read.
 Your annotated bibliography for the Week 8 Project Update should include summaries of the book, articles, and ideas for comparison to the textbook.

 If you don't want to be an armchair anthropologist, and you want to do your own fieldwork, read on...